cultureandempire/cultureandempire.github.io/cande.md

 ### The Market Curve

 The [market curve](https://www.google.com/search?q=marketing+curve) is a well-known theory of marketing that is less known in engineering and community building.
 However it's important to understanding how communities develop over time.
-In the classic market curve, a new technology, idea, or product enters the market as a wave, starting with enthusiasts and pioneers, then the early adopters, then the mass market, then the late adopters, and finally the skeptics.
+In the classic market curve, a new technology, idea, or product enters the market as a wave, starting with ice-breaking enthusiasts and pioneers, then the early adopters, then the mass market, then the late adopters, and finally the skeptics.

 Each of these groups has different motivations for coming to a project, joining in, and eventually, leaving.
 If we take an exciting new technology like ZeroMQ, we can explore this and understand how it works: